Ćaciland Protest Camp: Events

 Although a public area under state protection, the park is surrounded by fences (and during the protest on March 15, even by tractors), and anyone who is not registered is prohibited from entering.
 The area is protected by the “residents” of the settlement, as well as the police.

 There have been many attempts to break into the park, after which people have been expelled, and sometimes even brutally beaten, by SNS supporters residing in the park.
 There has been no reaction from the police guarding the park.

 All independent media outlets supporting the protests are not welcome in Pioneers Park, while the most notable case is that of KTV television reporter Nemanja Šarović, who was arrested while trying to take statements from those gathered in the park.

 Public reaction

 Student protesters, citizens and assemblies of Belgrade residents are sharply criticizing this move.
-Pictures of the “ćaciland” are circulating on social media as the biggest defeat for Serbia and Belgrade.
+Pictures of the “ćacilend” are circulating on social media as the biggest defeat for Serbia and Belgrade.
 There have also been protests aimed solely at removing the tent settlement.

 On the other hand, the authorities and their supporters consider “Students 2.0” to be completely legitimate and support them in their goals.
 The President of Serbia has called Ćaciland "a symbol of resistance" and "a single place in the country on to which those who think differently gather”.